Pre-work and Notes

 Review the data schema in your modified Salesforce org as you read the detailed requirements below.

 You have been hired as the lead Salesforce developer to automate and scale HowWeRoll’s reach.
-For travelers, not every journey is champagne wishes and caviar dreams.
+For travelers, not every journey goes according to plan.
 Unfortunately, there’s bound to be a bump in the road at some point along the way.
 Thankfully, HowWeRoll has an amazing RV repair squad who can attend to any maintenance request, no matter where you are.
-These repairs address a variety of technical difficulties, anything from a broken axle to a seemingly futile battle against a clogged septic tank.
+These repairs address a variety of technical difficulties, from a broken axle to a clogged septic tank.

 As the company grows, so does HowWeRoll’s rental fleet.
-Great for business, but the current service and maintenance process is challenging to scale.
+While it’s great for business, the current service and maintenance process is challenging to scale.
 In addition to service requests for broken or malfunctioning equipment, routine maintenance requests for vehicles have grown exponentially.
 Without routine maintenance checks, the rental fleet is susceptible to avoidable breakdowns.

 That’s where you come in!
-HowWeRoll needs you to automate their routine Salesforce-based maintenance system.
-You’ll ensure that nothing falls through the cracks and causes unnecessary damage to the vehicle, or worse, endangers the customer!
+HowWeRoll needs you to automate their Salesforce-based routine maintenance system.
+You’ll ensure that anything that might cause unnecessary damage to the vehicle, or worse, endanger the customer is flagged.
 You’ll also integrate Salesforce with HowWeRoll’s back-office system that keeps track of warehouse inventory.
 This completely separate system needs to sync on a regular basis with Salesforce.
-Synchronization ensures that HQ knows exactly how many spare parts are available when making a service request, and alerts them when they need to reorder equipment parts.
+Synchronization ensures that HowWeRoll’s headquarters (HQ) knows exactly how much equipment is available when making a maintenance request, and alerts them when they need to order more equipment.

 You’ll be working with the following standard objects: